nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/cve_tracking.md

 As was stated previously, running the ``Generate Vulnerabilities`` Job will not modify (or delete) any existing Vulnerability objects - **even if the associations that existed previously no longer exist**.
 You do have the ability to delete one or more Vulnerability objects via the GUI or API.
 In addition to manually removing a Vulnerability, if any CVE, Software, Device or Inventory Item objects are removed, any Vulnerability objects that reference the deleted items will also be removed automatically.

 ## Automated CVE Discovery via NIST API 2.0
-We are pleased to announce that this app now supports automated CVE discovery via the NIST NVD API 2.0.
-This feature is optional and can be enabled by creating the necessary objects and running the ``NIST - Software CVE Search`` Job.
+The NTC Nautobot Device Lifecycle Management app now supports automated CVE discovery via the NIST NVD API 2.0.
+This feature is optional and can be enabled by obtaining an API key, updating the necessary Secret, and running the ``NIST - Software CVE Search`` Job.
 Continue reading for more information.

 ### External Integration
 An External Integration must be created and configured in order to use the NIST NVD API for automatic software CVE discovery.
 On this note, the following is installed for you: